 Discussion

-This is the first analysis to draw upon 2012 NHIS data to examine CAM use among headache/migraine sufferers.
-22The findings of this analysis are comparable with that reported by Wells and colleagues19, who drew upon 2007 NHIS data; this suggests that headache/migraine sufferers are more likely to use CAM (37%) than those who do not have this condition (27%).
+The findings of this analysis are comparable with that reported by Wells and colleagues19, who drew upon 2007 NHIS data; this suggests that headache/migraine sufferers are more likely to use CAM (37%) than those who do not have this condition (27%).
 At first glance, it appears that CAM use was less prevalent among severe headache/migraine sufferers in the 2012 NHIS (39%) than the 2007 NHIS (49%)19.
 This discrepancy can be explained by differences in the two surveys; in particular, the way in which deep-breathing exercise was measured.
 In the 2007 NHIS, the use of deep-breathing exercises was asked as a stand-alone question, but in the 2012 NHIS, the use of deep-breathing exercise was captured as part of other approaches, including hypnosis, biofeedback, meditation, guided imagery, progressive relaxation, yoga, tai chi, and qi gong 23.
 Whether used independently or as part of other approaches, deep breathing exercises were the second most commonly used CAM approach in 2002 (11.6%), 2007 (12.7%), and 2012 (10.9%)23.
 With the exclusion of deep breathing exercise data, overall CAM use in the past three months among those who had headache/migraine was found to be similar (i.e. approximately 37%) in the 2007 and 2012 surveys.
 The two surveys were also comparable in that less than 5% of headache/migraine sufferers reported the use of CAM specifically for headache19.
 However, non-headache/migraine sufferers reported lower CAM use in 2012 (28.1%) relative to 2007 (33.9%), suggesting overall prevalence of CAM use was down in the 2012 sample.

-22Our study19,22 revealed that the greater the severity of headache/migraine, the more likely sufferers would use CAM.
-This unique finding has not been reported in previous analyses of NHIS data, possibly because previous analyses, like Wells and colleagues19,22, have only examined CAM use in the past three months among those with headache/migraine.
+Our study is one of the two first analyses to draw upon 2012 NHIS data to examine CAM use among headache/migraine sufferers.
+Our study has assessed all adults with different headache/migraine conditions, while the other study included only those who reported having severe headache or migraine in the past three months 22.
+With the broader inclusion criteria, our study was able to assess the relationship between CAM use and headache/migraine severity that previous analyses were not able to.
+For instance, Wells et al only examined CAM use in the past three months among those with headache/migraine19, and Rhee and Harris only include self-reported severe headache/migraine in the past three months19,22.
+Our study revealed that the greater the severity of headache/migraine, the more likely sufferers would use CAM.
 By comparison, our study estimated the severity of headache/migraine at three levels: recurring headache in the past 12 months, severe headache/migraine in the past three months and both.
 Although this distinction may be rough, the relationship between rising severity of headache/migraine and increasing likelihood of CAM use does warrant further investigation.
 For instance, does the conventional management of chronic pain and headache/migraine (i.e. the predominant focus on physical symptoms)24 fail to address the non-physical symptoms/needs of people with more severe headache, and does this in turn drive people to try CAM treatment instead of and/or in addition to conventional medicine?